-- Instructors will be aware that students in this class are seeking a career as teachers and therefore topics will be presented with a pedagogical perspective.
+- Instructors will be aware that students in this class are seeking a career as teachers and therefore topics may be presented with a pedagogical perspective.

-- Students will be provided with skills enabling them to explain both quantitative and qualitative topics in the course to an audience of elementary or high school students.
+- Students may be provided with skills enabling them to explain both quantitative and qualitative topics in the course to an audience of elementary or high school students.

 The student will be able to:

-- Give the name and describe the use of some of the more common laboratory equipment.
+- Give the name and describe the use of common laboratory equipment.

 - Accurately perform standard laboratory techniques using the accepted methods, such as titration, weighing, pipetting.

 - Give the random and systematic errors inherent in each of the common quantitative techniques which are used in the laboratory.